runfinch/finch/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

-_To help debug the issue as quickly as possible, we recommend generating a support bundle with `finch support-bundle-generate` and attaching it to this issue.
+_To help debug the issue as quickly as possible, we recommend generating a support bundle with `finch support-bundle generate` and attaching it to this issue.
 This packages all Finch-related configs and logs into one file._